arnaud-lb/php-rdkafka/README.md

 PHP-rdkafka is the most **stable**, **production-ready**, **long term support**, and **fast** Kafka client for PHP based on [librdkafka](https://github.com/edenhill/librdkafka).

 It supports PHP 7, PHP 8 (and even PHP 5 in older versions) as well as all librdkafka versions since 0.11, and all Kafka versions since 0.8.
-This it easy to deploy the extension in production systems.
+This makes it **easy to deploy** the extension in production systems.

 The goal of the extension is to be a raw, un-opinionated, librdkafka binding focused on production and long term support.